 1/4 cup butter, 1/2 cup sugar, 2 tablespoons grated chocolate, 1 tablespoon sugar, 1 tablespoon boiling water, 1 egg, 1/2 cup nutmeats finely chopped, 1/2 cup seeded raisins finely chopped, 1 cup flour, 1 teaspoon baking powder.

-For this homemade chocolate cookie recipe, cream the butter and add sugar, gradually.
+For this old fashioned chocolate chipless cookie recipe, cream the butter and add sugar, gradually.
 Melt chocolate, add remaining sugar and water, and cook one minute.

 Combine mixtures, and add remaining ingredients.
 Chill, shape, and bake same as Chocolate Cookies (350°F).